 Returning late in the evening after the concert, we scavenged around a nearby wood pile for dry branches.
 In no time, we had the first proper campfire we’ve had in 2 years.
 It was beautiful and mesmerizing, the way any good campfire should be.
 Soon, several young German gals appeared in the darkness, asking if they could join our fire.
 We stayed up well past 2 am, swapping stories and enjoying each others’ company.

 We didn’t want to leave.
 From the owners and staff to the guests, everyone was friendly and relaxed.
 Though we weren’t in the middle of the wilderness, I felt content to enjoy nature alongside such pleasant like-minded folks.
-We haven’t stayed in many hostels, so perhaps this atmosphere is typical among them, but we found it to be a unique experience for us camping in Germany.
+We’ve stayed at a number of hostels and while this atmosphere isn’t uncommon to find, but we found it to be a unique experience for camping in Germany.

 “Trampers, Cyclists, Canoe paddlers, Climbers, Campers, Inline skaters, Saxon visitors, City escapees, Outdoor freaks, Sleep-iners, Sun lovers, Tourers, Get up earliers, Fresh air fanatics, Train catchers, Mountain bikers, Musicians, Travellers, Cafe’ guests, Backpackers, Mothers, Fathers, Kids…”

-- A communal fire pit is available for guests, and free wood is provided.
+A communal fire pit is available for guests, and free wood is provided.

-- Direct river access is available for canoers and kayakers directly from the hostel.
+Direct river access is available for canoers and kayakers directly from the hostel.

-- Dogs on leash are welcome, so Fido can enjoy a weekend romp outdoors as well.
+Dogs on leash are welcome, so Fido can enjoy a weekend romp outdoors as well.

-- Make sure to have cash on hand; credit and debit cards are not accepted.
+Make sure to have cash on hand; credit and debit cards are not accepted.